-Most people with Paget disease don't have symptoms.
-For those with symptoms, Paget disease may cause:
+Most people with PD don't have symptoms.
+People who do may have:

 NIH Osteoporosis and Related Bone Diseases National Resource Center

 Albagha OM, Genetic Determinants of Paget's Disease (GDPD) Consortium.
 Genome-wide association identifies three new susceptibility loci for Paget's disease of bone.
 Nat Genet.
 2011;43(7):685-689.

 Michou L, Brown JP.
 Emerging strategies and therapies for treatment of Paget's disease of bone.
 Drug Des Devel Ther.
 2011;5:225-239.